koltregaskes/canvas-planner/PLAN.md

 - ✅ Fixed GitHub Pages asset paths so demo cards load at `/<repo>/`, and added a blank-state message.
 - ✅ Added a dummy-proof "How to get started" with secret placement instructions.
 - ✅ Documented Notion and Todoist API limits plus hosting costs (COSTS.md) so you know what to expect.
+- ✅ Added AI-helper onboarding (AGENTS.md, llms.txt) and a static accessibility check script (`npm run a11y`).

 ## Now
 - 🚧 Test the canvas locally with your tasks to see if the layout and controls feel right.
 - 🚧 Turn on GitHub Pages (Settings → Pages → main branch, root) so you can see the static preview live.
+- 🚧 Run the new accessibility check (`npm run a11y`) after any UI tweaks to keep WCAG 2.2 AA on track.
 - 🔍 Outline webhook options for Notion/Todoist to keep sync live without hitting limits.

 ## What I need from you